 Your dogs’ anxiety can turn any situation into no fun for anyone, them, or you.
 Beyond that, anxiety can lead to chronic health issues.
 So it is important to support your dog’s emotional well-being.
 Here are 4 calming herbs that we use in our #20 Keep Cool to support dogs with stress.

 Catnip is useful for calming the nerves and helping with anemia.
-It also contains some antibiotic properties.
-It is a mild tonic for colds, flu, and fevers.
-It can also help stimulate the appetite.
-It was used to introduce sweating without increasing body heat, as a sedative for pain, restlessness, convulsions, and insomnia.
+Other useful benefits besides its calming effects, is it contains antibiotic properties and acts as a mild tonic for colds, flu, and fevers.
+It can also help stimulate your pet’s appetite.
+There are many benefits catnip offers.
+To name a few, it introduces sweating without increasing body heat.
+Acts as a sedative for pain.
+Helps ease restlessness, convulsions, and insomnia.

-Hops are best known for their sedative action.
-They are also used for their antibiotic properties.
+Hops is best known for it’s sedative action.
+It’s also used for their antibiotic properties as well.
 They have a relaxing effect on the liver and a laxative effect on the bowels.
 The seventeenth-century herbalist Nicholas Culpeper suggested using hops to open obstructions of the liver, cleanse the blood, loosen the belly, cleanse the veins, and promote urine.

-Looking at each herb you see multiple benefits to not only support your dog’s anxiety, but other areas of their health.
-So know that when you are supporting you’re your dog’s emotional well-being you are also supporting so much more with #20 Keep Cool.
+Looking at each of the calming herbs that help support your dog, you can see multiple benefits.
+Not only in support your dog’s anxiety, but in other areas of their health as well.
+So know that when you are supporting your dog’s emotional well-being you’re also supporting so much more with #20 Keep Cool.